ConsoleMage/user-management-api/README.md

 (5pts) Did you implement middleware into your project, such as logging or authentication middleware?

-> Yes, the code includes custom middleware for error handling and request/response logging.
+> Yes.
+The code includes custom middleware for error handling and request/response logging.

 **Tech Stack**: ASP.NET Core, Visual Studio Code, C# Dev Kit, REST Client, SonarQube for IDE, GitHub Copilot